jmcomets/jmcomets.github.io/_posts/2015-04-26-mr-nobody-an-introspective-about-life.md

 For reference, the pigeon superstition is part of the works of [B. F.
 Skinner][http://en.wikipedia.org/wiki/B._F._Skinner#Superstition_in_the_pigeon],
 an American psychologist from Harvard.
-An unrelated but amusing anectode:
-Skinner had the unusual idea of using pigeons to guide missiles during the second world war.
+An unrelated but amusing fact: Skinner had the unusual idea of using pigeons to guide missiles during the second world war.

 # Plot analysis